-It is hard to believe we are already a month into the school year with Parent-Teacher Conferences just around the corner from November 1 to November 3.
+It is hard to believe we are already two months into the school year with Parent-Teacher Conferences in the books.

 Whether or not the child’s teacher has met state certification for the grades and what subjects he or she is teaching

-Whether or not the teacher is working with an emergency or conditional certificate where state certification criteria has been waived
+Whether or not the teacher is working with an emergency or conditional certificate where state certification criteria have been waived

 If the child receives instructional services from a paraprofessional(s) and if so, his or her qualifications.